City Guide for: Santa Cruz de la Sierra, Bolivia

 Travel Time

-Approximately 2.5-3 hours by bus or car
+Approximately 2.5-3 hours by bus or private car.

 Activities

-• Explore El Fuerte archaeological site
+• Explore El Fuerte archaeological site.

-• Visit the local museum
+• Visit the local museum to learn about the region's history.

 Porongo